|

 and was ripe for some off-hand deodorant remarks made back and forth.

 Overall, a pretty 'Ho-Hum' entry into the Monster collection.
+If you don't want

 the re-issued 60's version, POLAR LIGHTS produced a brand NEW Wolfman!